boshtannik/embedded-nano-mesh/README.md

   Otherwise - try to transmit further with decrease of `lifetime` value which will lead packet transition back into the ether, but with less `lifetime` value.

+* And so on..

-Every node have 2 queues:
+Every node have 2 internal queues, they are not exposed to user:
 - `send` - for sending packets
 - `transit` - for packets, that are sent to the other devices.
 Sizes of those queues are configurable.
 And their both configuration of size is made by `PACKET_QUEUE_SIZE` constant in `./src/mesh_lib/node/constants.rs`.

-* And so on..

 ### How the protocol avoid packet duplication:
 During sending of the packet - it is offered to set `filter_out_duplication` parameter to `true` to prevent network from being jammed by duplicated packets.
 It works in the next way:
 Once intermediate node receives the packet with `ignore_duplicates` flag set to `true`,
-- it remembers the `sender_device_identifier` of the packet and `id` of the packet for the `RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD`. - This period is configurable.
-- if the same packet with same `sender_device_identifier` and with same `id` is sent again - it will be ignored by the node.
+- it remembers the `sender_device_identifier` of the packet and `id` of the packet for the `RECEIVER_FILTER_DUPLICATE_IGNORE_PERIOD`. - This period is configurable. if the same packet with same `sender_device_identifier` and with same `id` is sent again - it will be ignored by the node.
 It leads protocol to spread one exact packet trough the network only once.

 Special purpose packets as Ping-Pong or Transaction packets are always with `ignore_duplicates` flag set to `true` by default.

 ## Status:
+For version 1.1.0 No thing is tested.

+Last tested version is: 1.0.5:
   Every planned functionality is working.
 It is:
   - Send data.
   - Receive data.
   - Send data with ignorance of duplicated packets.
   - Send data with limited of number of hops.
   - Broadcast data to all nodes.
   - Message transition by the intermediate nodes.
   - Send data with ping flag, and receive answer with pong flag set.
   - Send data via Transaction and receive packet about transaction being finished.

 ## Cross-platform compatibility
-The mesh metwork was tested using few Arduino nano boards and one Linux machine within the same network.

-For now the protocol was tested on:
+For now the protocol is ported to:
 - Arduino nano
 - Linux (Raspberry PI, Desktop)